huijieZH/ProgressLabeller/README.md

 ### Install add-on in blender

-Follow the add-on installaltion guidance from blender, open ``Edit > Preferences > Install...``, search ``path/to/repo/ProgressLabeller.zip`` and install it.
+Open ``Edit > Preferences > Install...``, search ``path/to/repo/ProgressLabeller.zip`` and install it.
 After successful installation, you could see Progress Labeller in your Add-ons lists.